renalreg/ukrdc-fastapi/README.md

 [Use Poetry to set the application version.](https://python-poetry.org/docs/cli/#version)

+### Github Release Versions

+Github releases should use tags that follow the application version.
+E.g. application version 1.0.1 will be tagged with `v1.0.1`.

+This will publish a container image tagged with the version number, and `latest` (except pre-release versions e.g. `1.0.1-beta.1`).

 ### Build client libraries

 Client libraries are automatically built and published on every release.